Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

 In addition, \textit{Required time to fix} is identified as another metric exhibiting statistically significant differences across fault categories, as reported in Table~\ref{tbl:dunn}.
 As shown in Fig.~\ref{fig:5g_metrics:sub1}, issues classified under the \textit{General programming} category require the shortest average resolution time.
 This finding can be explained by the well-established nature of \textit{General programming} issues, for which developers possess extensive experience and mature debugging practices.
 In contrast, MCP-related faults are relatively novel, and the software engineering community has limited experience in diagnosing and resolving such issues.
-Furthermore, issues in the \textit{Server/host configuration} and \textit{Server/tool configuration} categories tend to require more time to fix than \textit{General programming} issues, as they involve interactions among multiple software components (e.g., between the \textit{MCP server} and \textit{MCP host}, or between the \textit{MCP server} and external tools).
+Furthermore, issues in the \textit{Server/host configuration} and \textit{Server/tool configuration} categories tend to require more time to fix than \textit{General programming} issues, as they involve interactions among multiple software components (e.g., between the \textit{MCP server} and \textit{MCP host}, or between server-defined tools and the resources they invoke).
+Server/host configuration faults often require reconstructing how the server is launched, configured, and observed within a particular host-side environment.
+Server/tool configuration faults can similarly require checking whether tool schemas, tool execution behavior, and returned tool responses match what the host expects.
+Thus, the recurring challenge is not only that MCP faults span components, but also that part of the failure context may be outside the maintainer's directly observable environment.
 This observation aligns with previous empirical findings showing that \textit{General programming} issues are typically less complex and require fewer resources to resolve than AI-related faults~\cite{morovati2024bug}.

-Regarding the \textit{number of collaborators} involved in issue resolution, Fig.~\ref{fig:5g_metrics:sub3} indicates that, on average, general programming faults are addressed by fewer developers' discussions.
-In contrast, fault categories closely related to the core functionality of MCP servers, including \textit{server/tool configuration}, \textit{server/host configuration}, and \textit{server setting}, involve the highest and relatively comparable numbers of collaborators, reflecting the need for broader discussion and coordination during their resolution.
-A similar pattern is observed with respect to the experience of developers who fix the fault.
-As illustrated in Fig.~\ref{fig:5g_metrics:sub5}, the same three core functionality categories (\textit{server/tool configuration}, \textit{server/host configuration}, and \textit{server setting}) in average require developers with higher levels of experience to resolve the associated faults.
-Conversely, \textit{general programming} and \textit{documentation} faults, which are comparatively less complex, tend to require lower levels of developer experience for resolution.